<?xml version="1.0" encoding="UTF-8"?>

 <ul>

-<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">Coordinating with financial and tax professionals</span></li>
+<li style="font-weight: 400;" aria-level="1"><span style="font-weight: 400;">You are working with family-owned property</span></li>

 </ul>

-<span style="font-weight: 400;">Our team at Weed Law Group, PC are ready to help with your estate planning needs in the San Francisco Bay area and for residents across the Golden State. </span><a href="https://www.wlawgroupca.com/contact/" data-wpel-link="internal"><span style="font-weight: 400;">Contact us</span></a><span style="font-weight: 400;"> today for a consultation.</span>]]></content>
+<span style="font-weight: 400;">Our team at Weed Law Group, PC are ready to help with your needs. </span><a href="https://www.wlawgroupca.com/contact/" data-wpel-link="internal"><span style="font-weight: 400;">Contact us</span></a><span style="font-weight: 400;"> today for a consultation. </span>]]></content>

 </entry>